Subscription License FAQ

-When does Designer or a Report Engine contact the License Server?
+When does Designer or a Processing Engine contact the License Server?

-At the start of running a report to verify that your license is active.
-And at the end of running a report to update the License Server with the number of pages generated.
+At the start of processing a template to verify that your license is active.
+And at the end of processing a template to update the License Server with the number of pages generated.

 Can the License Server be unavailable?

-The License Server is running on Azure data-centers in the U.S., Europe and Australia.
-If all three Azure data-centers go down, then the world is probably facing much larger problems than running your report.
+The License Server is globally redundant running on Azure data-centers in the U.S., Europe and Australia.
+It is highly unlikely that all three regions would go down at the same time.

 What if my connection to the Internet is down?

-Then you cannot generate reports.
+Then you cannot process templates.
 If the Designer has already started you can continue to design templates, but you cannot generate test output.

 The PRO subscription (not scale out) can run for awhile without a connection to the license server.